Student Health Insurance

 Mill District").
 The clinic offers urgent care seven days per week, hours vary so

 please check their website.
 Holiday hours available as well.
-BMC also has clinics
+Summit Medical Group

 Mosaic Medical offers accessible quality medical care and their fees are based on a sliding scale for qualifying patients with limited or no insurance.
 Their Bend clinic is located on the east side and can be accessed via the CET bus line (Route 5-6, "27th Street at Micks Way" stop).
 They also have offices in Redmond, Madras, and Prineville.
 Please follow the link provided above to view their hours, locations, and services provided.

 Bend's community hospital, St. Charles Medical Center (SCMC) is located on the east side.
-The CET* bus line has a stop on Neff Road, the main street that fronts the hospital, but still requires a walk of about 8-10 minutes to the hospital itself (Route 5-6, "SCMC" stop).
-To access a PDF of the Bend hospital campus, click here.
-The SCMC system also has hospitals in Madras (previously Mountain View Hospital) and Prineville (previously Pioneer Memorial Hospital).
-Follow the link provided to view their hours, locations, and services provided.
+The CET bus line has a stop on Neff Road, the main street that fronts the hospital, but still requires a walk of about 8-10 minutes to the hospital itself (Route 5-6, "SCMC" stop).
+The SCMC system also has hospitals in Madras and Prineville.
+Follow the link provided above to view their hours, locations, and services provided.

 Oregon Health Plan and the Affordable Health Care Act